Synthetic Division

 (2x^3-13x^2+17x-10) divided (x-5)

-In this example, we will get a remainder of zero.
-When that happens the divisor becomes a factor of the dividend.
-In other words, the divisor evenly divides the dividend.
+In this example, we’ll end up with a remainder of zero.
+When that happens, it means the divisor is a factor of the dividend—in other words, the divisor divides the dividend evenly.

-By examining the problem, I see that there are no missing components.
-All powers of [latex]x[/latex]’s are accounted for, and we have a constant.
-That’s great!
-This problem is in fact synthetic-division ready.
+Looking at the problem, I can see that there are no missing components.
+All powers of (x) are present, and we also have a constant.
+That’s perfect!
+This problem is all set for synthetic division.

 Steps: